 Contrary to what you see on the news, the Hunterdon and Somerset county markets remain strong.
 While the network news is correct for some areas in the country (mostly those with heavy new development sales), my report focuses only on our two counties in NJ, which consists primarily of resales.
 Our only new construction is primarily on the high end of the market.

-• Locally, we saw a seasonal decrease in sales in August in both Hunterdon and Somerset counties Somerset.
+• Locally, we saw a seasonal decrease in sales in November in Hunterdon and Somerset County.

 • There are early signs of some pullback in pricing at the higher price tiers, but the lower tiers are still seeing price increases, just not as aggressive as in the past.